cars10/elasticvue/README.md

 ### Web version

-*You have to configure your elasticsearch cluster if you use the web version of elasticvue*
+> **You have to configure your elasticsearch cluster if you want to use elasticvue via docker**

 Visit [https://app.elasticvue.com](https://app.elasticvue.com).

 ### Self-hosted

-*You have to configure your elasticsearch cluster if you use a self-hosted version of elasticvue*
+> **You have to configure your elasticsearch cluster if you want to use elasticvue via docker**

 Please check the [wiki](https://github.com/cars10/elasticvue/wiki/Building-Elasticvue) for more information.

 ## Elasticsearch configuration